 Two hotels worth considering away from the lifts

 For sybarites, the five star Alpenroyal Grand Hotel is the place to go – complete with Michelin-starred restaurant, a big spa, and indoor and outdoor heated pools.
 You’ll need the free shuttle bus to the slopes, though.
-Meanwhile, in the middle of town is the four-star Hotel Nives – which is where Welove2ski stayed the last time we were in Selva.
+Meanwhile, in the middle of town is Boutique Hotel Nives – which is where Welove2ski stayed the last time we were in Selva.
 It has a cool, modern flavour, with lots of pale, grainy wood used in the decor, and has a good restaurant, spa and indoor pool.
 There’s a free morning shuttle to the lifts – and then you can ski back down to the hotel on a new access piste.